-Faulty Optic broke down the concept of puppetry being just for kids by producing an entertaining mixture of surreal imagery, non-verbal narrative and mechanical theatre.
-The company toured extensively in the UK, Europe, Canada and the US often with the help of Arts Council England and The British Council.
+Faulty Optic broke down the concept of puppetry being just for kids by producing a mixture of dark surreal imagery, non-verbal narrative and mechanical theatre more suitable for an adult audience.

-The strange tales that unfolded and the atmospheres of dislocated reality were often described as Beckettian or Pythonesque.
+The strange tales that unfolded, the atmospheres of dislocated reality and oblique happenings were often described as Beckettian or Pythonesque.
 Increasingly FaultyOptic explored the use of live-feed video projection, simple film animation and pre-recorded video.